In-Home Dog Obedience Training

 Once it is understood by your dog, “Safe” is a great command for letting them know that there is nothing to be concerned about and they should stop barking, whining, pacing, etc. This works well for visitors as well as loud noises.

 Initially, “Safe” is taught by placing your hands on each side of your dog’s ribs, just behind the shoulders.
 Fingertips point down towards the ground and firm pressure is applied as you say “Safe” in a calm, quiet voice.
 (This is the premise on which the Thundershirt is based.
 While I have not needed to use a Thundershirt, it is an available option.)
 If the dog calms, praise them by using your praise words in a calm, quiet voice.
 We want to avoid exciting them by using our usual excited praise voice.
 After the dog has learned the word “Safe” with the hands placed on the ribs, you may find that you only need to use the word “Safe” to calm them.
-Once you know that your dog understands Safe, can you initiate a correction for failure to obey.
+Once you know that your dog understands Safe, you can initiate a correction for failure to obey.

 Common Mistakes: